MiguelReuter/pick_and_place/README.md

 # Abstract
-Python tools for creating an object data base for "Pick and Place" application for UR3 robot.
+Python tools for creating an object data base for **Pick and Place** application for UR3 robot.
 Generated also URScript for Pick and Place.

 # Repository architecture
 ## Python scripts :
 + **create_data_base.py** : create a data base from UR3 URSripts.
-+ **generated_script.py** : generate an URScript with specific objet and specific object target location.
++ **generated_script.py** : generate an URScript with specific object and specific object target location.

 ## Directories :
 + **learned_objects_scripts/** : contains copied URScripts from robot.